A Blog Series by Mike Emlet, M.D.

 Counseling and Physiology Class: Post 1

-I recently started teaching my fall class, Counseling and Physiology, and I decided to do a brief reflection after each class, starting this week.
+I recently started teaching my fall class, Counseling & Physiology, and I decided to do a brief reflection after each class, starting this week.
 This class explores the practical implications of the fact that we are body-spirit image bearers and therefore need to consider both aspects of our personhood carefully as we minister to others.

 Today I divided the class into two sides and asked them to debate the question, “Can our bodies make us sin?”
 (This is the closest a seminary classroom can get to a Bud Light commercial: “Tastes Great!” vs. “Less Filling!”)